abinit/abinit/doc/tutorial/eph4isotc.md

 ![](eph4isotc_assets/abicomp_phbands.png)

-The figure reveals that the phonon spectrum interpolated from the 4x4x4 $\qq$-mesh underestimates the maximum phonon frequency.
+The figure reveals that the vibrational spectrum interpolated from the 4x4x4 $\qq$-mesh underestimates the maximum phonon frequency.
 Other differences are visible around XXX~.
 Note also that phonon frequencies in metals are also quite sensitive to the $\kk$-mesh and the smearing [[tsmear]].